-Selects current and default Maximum Print Position, the maximum number of characters which can be printed on each line.
+Selects current and default Maximum Print Position, the maximum number of characters that can be printed on each line.

-VALUE DESCRIPTION
+DESCRIPTION

-000 Infinite line length
+Infinite line length

-001 Set MPP in number of characters
+Set MPP of characters

-to

-255

-80 Factory Default
+Factory Default

 Notes: Normal values are 80, 132, or 198 characters.
 This default emulates the front panel selection on an HP printer.